Back to Insights

 Why more AI bidding tools increase pressure on the buyer side

-The easy mistake is to think that bidder-side AI only changes life for suppliers.
+The easy mistake is to think that Bidder-side AI only changes life for suppliers.
 It changes life for buyers as well.
 If suppliers can search faster, qualify faster, extract requirements faster, and draft responses faster, the downstream effect is not abstract.
 Procurement teams receive more submissions, more polished submissions, longer submissions, and often more caveat-rich submissions produced in shorter time windows.

 That makes the review burden worse, not better.
 A team that already struggled to compare four unlike bids will not suddenly improve just because the suppliers used better AI.
 In many cases the opposite happens: the documents become denser, the supporting material grows, and the buyer has less time to sort signal from formatting noise.

-This is why buyer-side bid evaluation becomes more important, not less
+This is why Buyer-side bid evaluation becomes more important, not less

 Where Tender Intelligence Platform fits in that market shift